fflopsi/twobodyproblem/README.md

 **Welcome!**

 This is my matriculation project.
 I wrote a small program to simulate the two body problem.
-You can either choose from the presets (like the Sun, the Earth, Moon etc.) or type in your own masses and volumes.
+You can either choose from the presets (like Sun, Earth, Moon etc.) or type in your own masses and volumes.
 ATM, the only orbit available is a (perfect) circle.

 ## Table of Contents